tomsch420/phd-thesis/chapters/random_events.typ

 Variables, in the context of this thesis, consist of a name and a domain.
 The name is a unique identifier and the domain is the set of elementary events.
 The measurable space constructed for a variable is always $("domain", 2^"domain")$.
 Variables are either continuous or discrete.
 Continuous variables have the real line $RR$ as domain.
 For this thesis, it is sufficient to say that random Events on $RR$ are half open intervals.
 Discrete variables further split up into integer and symbolic variables.
 Integer variables have the integer numbers $ZZ$ as domain.
 Symbols have a finite set as domain, as in the example above.
-In probabilistic reasoning quantities of interest are usually concerned with assignments to variables where any random event is allowed.
-In the context of probabilistic modeling, a fundamental assumption is that the evaluation of the probability of any event defined on a single random variable is tractable. @choi2020probabilistic

 == Product Sigma Algebra
 <sec:product-sigma-algebra>

 Real-world applications frequently necessitate reasoning about interactions between multiple variables.
 To address this challenge, I seek to develop computationally efficient representations of events occurring within the joint space formed by the domains of multiple random variables.
-Here, the key tool is the concept of a product sigma algebra.
+Here, the key tool is the product sigma algebra.

 #definition([Product Sigma Algebra @hunter2011notes])[
 Suppose that $(X, A)$ and $(Y, B)$ are measurable spaces.